AlexKven/kwh-modbus/documentation/slave_register_specification.md

 * 2: Read device info
   * This is for reading information about a device, like the name and type.
   * The response to this will have a state of 2.
-  * The data in this respons will have the following format:
+  * The data in this response will have the following format:
   	* 0: Device type
   	* 1: Data type (first 8 bits)
   	* 1.5: Data length in bytes (last 8 bits)